Yvonne-Wang-82/datathon2026-access-to-care/README.md

 - `Cleaned_Access_to_Care_Dataset.csv` - The cleaned dataset with attibutes and rows of interest
 - `Dashboard_by_gp.png` - Image of the dashboard showing percentage of individuals with limited healthcare access separated by demographic groups
 - `Dashboard_by_gp.png` - Image of the dashboard showing trends of subgroups for Employment status between 2019 and 2024
+- `prompt.md` - The original prompt given by DubsTech

 ## Tools Used
 - Python (Jupyter Notebook)